calipho-sib/cellosaurus-syntax-checker/README.md

 # Cellosaurus syntax checker

-This project is used to check the syntax of the cellosaurus.txt ASCII file.
+This project is used to check the syntax of the cellosaurus.txt ASCII file and can generate the OBO and XML format file.

 ## For developers